NEPOMUK (software)

-NEPOMUK (Networked Environment for Personal, Ontology-based Management of Unified Knowledge) is an open-source software specification that is concerned with the development of a social semantic desktop that enriches and interconnects data from different desktop applications using semantic metadata stored as RDF.
+NEPOMUK (Networked Environment for Personal, Ontology-based Management of Unified Knowledge) is an open-source software specification that is concerned with the development of a social semantic desktop that enriches and interconnects data from different desktop applications using semantic metadata stored as Resource Description Framework (RDF).
 Between 2006 and 2008 it was funded by a European Union research project of the same name that grouped together industrial and academic actors to develop various Semantic Desktop technologies.

 Implementations

 Three active implementations of NEPOMUK exist: A C++/KDE-based variant, a Java-based variant, and a commercial version.
 More versions were created during the EU project between 2006 and 2008, some active beyond the project.

 KDE

 NEPOMUK-KDE was originally featured as one of the newer technologies in KDE Software Compilation 4.
-It used Soprano as the main RDF data storage and parsing library, while handling ontology imports through the Raptor parser plugin and the Redland storage plugin; all RDF data was stored by Virtuoso which also handled full-text indexing.
+It used Soprano as the main RDF data storage and parsing library, while handling ontology imports through the Redland RDF Application Framework Raptor parser plug-in and the storage plug-in; all RDF data was stored by Virtuoso Universal Server which also handled full-text indexing.
 On a technical level, NEPOMUK-KDE allowed associating metadata to various items present on a normal user's desktop such as files, bookmarks, e-mails, and calendar entries.
 Metadata could be arbitrary RDF.
 Tagging is the most user-visible metadata application.

 As the KDE SC 4 series of releases progressed, it became apparent that NEPOMUK was not delivering the performance and user experience that had initially been anticipated.
 As a result of this, in KDE SC 4.13 a new indexing and semantic search technology Baloo was introduced, with a short transition period allowing applications to be ported and data to be migrated before the removal of NEPOMUK.